slowernews/wisdom-tldr/README.md

 > *'There are links between mental health and physical health.
 Physical stress avoids need for control.'*

+> *'Body language affects your psychology, your mood, and even your hormonal balance.'*

 Stress is caused by under-stimulation or over-stimulation.

 > *'Under-stimulation (boredom) / right amount of stress (hustling = stretching comfort zone) / over-stimulation (anxiety)'*